martenframework/marten/docs/docs/development/reference/management-commands.md

 * `-d DIR, --dir=DIR` - An optional destination directory
 * `--with-auth` - Adds an authentication application to newly created projects.
 See [Authentication](../../authentication) to learn more about this capability
+* `--database` - Configure database.
+Currently MySql, Postgresql and Sqlite3 are supported.
+See [Database settings](../settings#database-settings) for more information.

 ### Arguments